 One should note that the zero reference of the PS-InSAR vertical velocity field is 123 not precisely known.
 The vertical component of the pseudo-3D PS-InSAR velocity field 124 and GNSS data have a ± 0.5 mm/yr uncertainty in the ITRF2014 (Altamimi et al., 2016), 125 which implies that the observed subsidence over the Hyblean Plateau could be a little bit 126 higher or slower.
 In the last case, slow uplift rates could be present in the Gela region.
 The 127 vertical velocity trend is obtained by projecting and stacking the PS-InSAR data across 128 a 5 km wide band along an N30°E AB profile (Figure 2b).
 Along this profile, oriented 129 perpendicular to the main regional faults, the subsidence velocity reaches, on average, ~ 1 130 mm/yr between Gela and Ragusa and increases progressively to ~ 2.5 mm/yr between 131 Ragusa and Augusta.
-All along the eastern coast, a significantly slower subsidence (or 132 a relative uplift) is observed.
-From Augusta to Siracusa, and in the southernmost part 133 of the Hyblean Plateau (HP), the subsidence rate decreases to about 1 mm/yr compared 134 to the maximum subsidence rate in the central Hyblean Plateau (Figure 2).
-In the Gela 135 region, PS-InSAR vertical velocities indicate a possible slow uplift rate of ~0.5 mm/yr 136 (Figure 2).
-To the South of the AB profile, a similar surface deformation pattern is 137 observed; an eastward increase in subsidence rates evolving towards a similar relative 138 uplift in the coastal (Siracusa) region (Supplementary Figure S1).
-A second profile, lo-139 cated 20 km south of the AB profile, shows the same eastward increase of the subsidence 140 rates, evolving towards a similar relative uplift in the Siracusa region (Supplementary Figure S1).
-142 in both the E-W and vertical components of the PS-InSAR data (Henriquet et al., 2022) (Figure 2a), indicating that these faults are locked or are creeping at a slip rate lower than the PS-InSAR resolution (± 0.5 mm/yr).
-Locally, fast (" 3 mm/yr) subsiding zones, most probably related to human activities such as water pumping (Canova et al., 2012), can be identified near the main cities of Augusta, Siracusa, and Noto (Figure 2a).
+All along the eastern coast, a significantly slower subsidence (or a 132 relative uplift) is observed.
+From Augusta to Siracusa, and in the southernmost part of the 133 Hyblean Plateau (HP), the subsidence rate decreases to about 1 mm/yr compared to the 134 maximum subsidence rate in the central Hyblean Plateau (Figure 2).
+In the Gela region, 135 PS-InSAR vertical velocities indicate a possible slow uplift rate of $\sim 0.5 \text{ mm/yr}$ (Figure 136 2).
+To the South of the AB profile, a similar surface deformation pattern is observed; 137 an eastward increase in subsidence rates evolving towards a similar relative uplift in the 138 coastal (Siracusa) region (Supplementary Figure S1).
+139

+Along the AB velocity profile, neither the Scicli-Ragusa inferred active fault (Vollrath et al., 2017), nor the other major faults of the Hyblean Plateau can be evidenced in the E-W and vertical components of the PS-InSAR data (Henriquet et al., 2022) (Figure 2a), indicating that these faults are locked or are creeping at a slip rate lower than the PS-InSAR resolution (\pm 0.5 mm/yr).
+Locally, fast (\gg 3 mm/yr) subsiding zones, most probably related to human activities such as water pumping (Canova et al., 2012), can be identified near the main cities of Augusta, Siracusa, and Noto (Figure 2a).